 The brand of an investment bank is more important than ever.
 Today’s entrepreneurs are able to search the internet to find and research different investment banks.
 Sell-side investment bankers must focus on developing a brand and a competitive differentiation to build a sustainable niche.
 Investment banks are taking a page out of the modern marketer’s playbook.
 They are leveraging well-established content marketing strategies to disseminate their expertise, clarify areas of focus, and create an inbound funnel of prospective clients.
 Similar to PE, sector and transaction specialist bankers are outflanking generalists with more memorable and more focused brands.

-Top three effects of Capital Superabundance on middle market companies:
+Top three effects of Capital Superabundance on lower middle market companies:

 It’s the most attractive and sustained seller’s market in at least half a century.
 Multiples are at record highs for businesses across nearly every sector.